Haydrill/Cardkingdom-Lowest-Price/README.md

 Disclaimer : I use CardKingdom's price filter, so it might not return the very cheapest version but will return the cheapest version at the highest grade.

 As of 6/7/20, I am extending the project to other popular MtG card sites (StarCityGames, TCGPlayer, Channel Fireball).
-Finished SCG (hopefully).
-Currently working on TCGPlayer integration.
+Finished SCG, TCG (hopefully).
+Currently working on ChannelFireball integration.

 Demonstration: